 If OVERDOSE is suspected:

 Store Proventil HFA aerosol upright between 59 and 77 degrees F (15 and 25 degrees C).
+If your inhaler comes in a foil pouch, store in the foil pouch until ready for use.
 Do not freeze.
 Contents are under pressure.
 Do not puncture.
 Do not use or store near heat or open flame.
 Do not expose the container to extreme heat (temperatures above 120 degrees F [48 degrees C]) or cold.
 The container may burst.
 Store the inhaler with the mouthpiece down.
 Do not use after the expiration date on the container or box.
 Keep Proventil HFA aerosol out of the reach of children and away from pets.

 - If you have any questions about Proventil HFA aerosol, please talk with your doctor, pharmacist, or other health care provider.

 - Proventil HFA aerosol is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.